my-cloud/ruthenium/src/node/README.md

 <td>

 ```
-Output {
+{
-  Address   string
+  "address":       string
-  HasReward bool
-  HasIncome bool
+  "is_registered": bool
-  Value     uint64
+  "value":         uint64
 }
 ```
 </td>
 <td>

 ```
-The output data structure

 The address of this output recipient
-  Whether this output contains a reward
 Whether this output should be used for income calculation
 The value at the transaction timestamp

 ```
 </td>